Fruttolo/water_back/README.md

 # water_back
-Backend of water_front
-this backend control the esp32 via websocket connection the esp32 is connected to a coffe machine
+Backend of water_front.
+This backend control a coffee machine via esp32 connected via websocket

+TODO:
+- heartbeat to keep alive websocket connection
+- exchange TOKEN for websocket connection to enable control
+- sign in send a notification to admin and approve new users
+- infrastructure for schedule coffee